What is a Colonoscopy?

 Will I be able to drive home?

-You must have a designated driver to take you home after the colonoscopy, because you will not be permitted to drive yourself home after the procedure.
+You must have a designated driver to take you home after the procedure because you will not be permitted to drive yourself home afterward.
 Prior to the procedure, you will be given a sedative which will put you asleep and keep you comfortable throughout the procedure process.
 Although you will wake up quickly, sedative medicines can cause temporary changes in reflexes and judgment making it unsafe to drive.